-The Program Loans allocable to the Offered Bonds may be terminated prior to final maturity as a result of prepayment, default, sale, condemnation, casualty loss or noncompliance.
+The Transferred Program Loans may be terminated prior to final maturity as a result of prepayment, default, sale, condemnation, casualty loss or noncompliance.
 In addition, matters discussed under "Changes in Federal or State Law" above could have an effect on terminations.
-Consequently, it is impossible to predict the timing of the repayment of principal of the Program Loans allocable to the Offered Bonds and hence the weighted average life of the PAC Bonds.
-THDA has provided for the redemption of the PAC Bonds as described under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds-Special Mandatory Redemption of PAC Bonds", and the weighted average lives of the PAC Bonds set forth below have been calculated based upon various assumptions, including assumptions that (i) 100% of the money deposited in the Issue 2020-1 Bond

-Subaccount of the Loan Fund is applied to finance Program Loans, (ii) Excess 2020-1 Principal Payments will be used to redeem PAC Bonds only on Interest Payment Dates, and (iii) the PAC Bonds will be redeemed only in the Planned Amortization Amounts as described under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds" and will not otherwise be redeemed in whole or in part.
+Consequently, it is impossible to predict the timing of the repayment of principal of the Transferred Program Loans and hence the weighted average life of the PAC Bonds.
+THDA has provided for the redemption of the PAC Bonds as described under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds-Special Mandatory Redemption of PAC Bonds", and the weighted average lives of the PAC Bonds set forth below have been calculated based upon various assumptions, including assumptions that (i) approximately \$108,819,605 of Transferred Program Loans with an approximate weighted average maturity of 231 months and an approximate weighted average interest rate of 4.80% will be allocated to the Offered Bonds, (ii) Excess 2020-2 Principal Payments will be used to redeem PAC Bonds only on Interest Payment Dates, and (iii) the PAC Bonds will be redeemed only in the Planned Amortization Amounts as described under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds" and will not otherwise be redeemed in whole or in part.
 There can be no assurance that such assumptions will in fact prove accurate.
+See "BUSINESS DISRUPTION RISKS; COVID-19; CYBERSECURITY" herein.
+For certain information regarding Transferred Program Loans see "DESCRIPTION OF TRANSFERRED PROGRAM LOANS" herein.